italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 Since the QRcode page and the status endpoint are implemented by the Relying Party, it is under its responsability the implementation details of this solution, since it is related to the Relying Party's internal API.

-The Relyng Party MUST bind the request of the user-agent, with a Secured and Httponly session cookie, with the issued request.
+The Relying Party MUST bind the request of the user-agent, with a Secure and HttpOnly session cookie, with the issued request.
 The request url SHOULD include a parameter with a random value.
 The HTTP response returned by this specialized endpoint MAY contain the HTTP status codes listed below:

 * **200 OK**.
 The signed request object was issued by the Relying Party that waits to be downloaded by the Wallet Instance at the **request_uri** endpoint.
 * **202 Accepted**.
 This response is given when the signed request object was obtained by the Wallet Instance.